WISDOMNCUBE1/alx-low_level_programming/0x01-variables_if_else_while/README.md

-[master 0d713bc] Patience, persistence and perspiration make an unbeatable combination for success 2 files changed, 26 insertions(+), 3 deletions(-) create mode 100644 0x01-variables_if_else_while/9-print_comb.c
+[master 98b1712] Inventing is a combination of brains and materials.
+The more brains you use, the less material you need 2 files changed, 35 insertions(+), 3 deletions(-) create mode 100644 0x01-variables_if_else_while/100-print_comb3.c